repobee/repobee/docs/fundamentals.rst

     but it is sufficient for e.g. cloning repositories and opening issues on the issue trackers.

-* Template repos should be available as private repos in one of three places:
+* Template repos should be available as private or public repos in one of three places:

   - The template organization (recommended if the template repos are being maintained and improved across course rounds).